-Generalizing our setting to allow non-unit processing lengths or non-uniform heights introduces significant complexity into the problem.
-For instance, if jobs have different processing times, then we are no longer able to only schedule jobs at deadlines, and would need to reexamine our earliest deadline first heuristic.
-We discuss in more detail the difficulty for incorporating heights, even with agreeable deadlines.
-For heterogeneous machines, if jobs have unit length and agreeable deadlines but are allowed to have a resource requirement, then we can still apply our Greedy algorithm (Algorithm \ref{algo:greedy}) and get a competitive ratio of 2 (the same proof works).
-This may not be a polynomial-time algorithm---for example, if jobs have heights and a machine can only process a set of jobs of total height at most $1$ (homogeneous machines), then $\GSS()$ would have to solve a bin-packing problem.
-If $\GSS()$ is an $\alpha$-approximation algorithm (this algorithm depends on how resource requirements are defined), we get a competitive ratio of $2 \alpha$.
+Generalizing our setting to allow non-uniform processing lengths or non-uniform heights introduces significant complexity into the problem.
+If jobs have different processing times, then we are no longer able to only schedule jobs $p-1$ time steps before deadlines, and would need to reexamine our earliest deadline first heuristic.
+For heterogeneous machines, if jobs have unit length and agreeable deadlines but are allowed to have a resource requirement, then we can still apply our Greedy algorithm (Algorithm \ref{algo:greedy}) and get a competitive ratio of 2, but this may not be a polynomial-time algorithm---for example, if jobs have heights and a machine can only process a set of jobs of total height at most $1$ (homogeneous machines), then $\GSS()$ must solve a bin-packing problem.
+If $\GSS()$ is an $\alpha$-approximation algorithm, we get a competitive ratio of $2 \alpha$.
 When deadlines are not agreeable and jobs have heights, we do not know how to extend our 8-competitive algorithm (Algorithm \ref{alg: main}), even when jobs are unit-length.
-One roadblock here is that we can no longer assume that the machine with the largest capacity is the most cost-efficient, as jobs may not fit on smaller machines.
+We can no longer assume that the machine with the largest capacity is the most cost-efficient, as jobs may not fit on smaller machines.